eddie-englund/CourseBot/readme.md

 **Mdn:** with this command you can quickly search mdn for anything!

 **Npm:** allows you to search for npm pacakges!

-### Economy

-**Daily:** quite explanitory but it gives a user x amount of credits and can only be used once a day by the same user.

-**Pay:** allows user x to pay user y a specified amount of credits

 ### Info